Exploring The Village at Mammoth in Summer

-Lakanuki Bar & Cafe is one of Mammoth Lakes’ most popular spot for drinks and dancing.
-From après ski until closing time, the tiki bar has a laid back island vibe at 8,000 feet in the mountains.
+Lakanuki Bar & Cafe is one of Mammoth Lakes’ most popular spots for drinks and dancing.
+From après ski until closing time, the tiki bar has a laid-back island vibe at 8,000 feet in the mountains.
 Local DJs spin music on the weekends and bands play on the stage for special events.

 Getting to the Village at Mammoth